QwenLM/Qwen/README.md

 ## Long-Context Understanding

-To extend the context length and break the botteneck of training sequence length, we introduce several techniques, including NTK-aware interpolation, window attention, LogN attention scaling, to extend the context length to over 8K tokens.
+To extend the context length and break the bottleneck of training sequence length, we introduce several techniques, including NTK-aware interpolation, window attention, and LogN attention scaling, to extend the context length to over 8K tokens.
 We conduct language modeling experiments on the arXiv dataset with the PPL evaluation and find that Qwen-7B can reach outstanding performance in the scenario of long context.
 Results are demonstrated below:

 <table>
     <tr>